 Figure 3: Transformation of document formats

 For REMIT, the CpML format can be directly mapped to the required output format, that is, ACER XML.
 For EMIR, ESMA only provides field definitions that are implemented by each EMIR Trade Repository in their own format.
-For more information, see section 3.5, “Mapping to the Output Formats”.
+For more information, see section 3.5, “Mapping to Output Formats”.

 Note: The formats of the EMIR Trade Repositories listed here are only provided as examples.